oshadmon/service-anylog/Documentation/Getting_started_OH_EL_KA.md

 The EdgeLake nodes are of 3 types:
 * 1 Master Node (M) - hosts the shared metadata.
 * 1 Query Node (Q) - Interacts with the applications to service the data.
 * 3 Operator Node (O) - host the KubeArmor data.

-The process is by issuing a query to the Query Node, the Query Node is using the shared Metadata to determines which are the target Operators that host the data.
+Queries are processed by issuing a query to the Query Node, the Query Node is using the shared Metadata to determines which are the target Operators that host the data.
 It transfers the query to the target Operators, the replies from all target Operators are aggregated and returned as a unified reply to the application.